-Midvale mayor opposes using a hotel to house the homeless this winter - News Channel One
+Midvale mayor opposes using a hotel to house the homeless this winter - news latest update today

 Breaking News